 While in NYC Bealmear was a prolific advertising and catalog photographer, working in large-format film and digital formats for top luxury brands.
 He was hired to set up and run the Tiffany & Co. studio on the top floor of their flagship Fifth Avenue store where he remained for five years, producing images for ads featured prominently in the world’s fashion magazines.
 He worked with Jacqueline Onassis, who edited several beautiful books about Tiffany, along with many of New York’s other top art directors and designers.

-Walking uptown to work one morning in the spring of 1989, Bealmear experienced what he has found necessary to describe as a “vision” – in the middle of 40th Street.
+Walking uptown to work one morning in the spring of 1989, Bealmear experienced what he has found necessary to describe as a “vision” – in the middle of 40th Street!
 Sitting on the steps of the NY Public Library to attempt to write about what he had experienced, he realized that his life had suddenly and dramatically changed.
 Although he would continue to photograph, design, and launch various start-ups (Bunjii Design in NYC; High Desert Properties, The Santa Fe Dreambook, and Honey P. Nutty in Santa Fe) the philosophy he had acquired that day would guide his life going forward.
-His startups (never very successful, tbh) were seen simply as ways to provide financial backing to explore those ideas.
+His startups (never very successful, to be honest) were seen simply as ways to provide financial backing to explore those ideas.

 The philosophy seen in the vision is this: Civilization could have begun by guiding every action by the question “Does my action harm life and Earth?”